mgsisk/remark-lint-config/CONTRIBUTING.md

 more information you can provide, the better the chance of having your idea addressed.

-### Support question

-If you have a general question or would like to start a discussion related to this project, submit a support question.
-The [support question template][] will help you provide the information required.
-Before submitting a support question, check the [support resources][] to make sure this is the best place to get an answer or receive feedback.

 ## [Pulls][]

 Pull requests are the primary change mechanism for this project.
 If you'd like